 Grandly Gory Graphics

-As the grieving Mr Smith your goal is to essentially wander through the game with it’s multiplicity of levels and baddies, discover relevant clues and use it in rescuing needy children like any hero with a halo should.
-To aid you in your noble quest you get a torch to light the way.
+As the grieving Mr Smith, your goal is to essentially wander through the game with its multiplicity of levels and baddies, discover relevant clues and use it in rescuing needy children like any hero with a halo should.
+To aid you in your noble quest, you get a torch to light the way.
 Any baddies you meet will try to speedily do you harm.
 Or will run away to alert their companions that you are present in their crib.
-Only thing to do therefore is to eliminate them pronto.
-However, if you are the shrinking violet type you can always give the baddies a wide wide berth.
-But it’s not all running around like a scared mice.
+The only thing to do therefore is to eliminate them pronto.
+However, if you are the shrinking violet type, you can always give the baddies a wide berth.
+But it’s not all running around like a scared mouse.
 You can also do some dark Machiavellian stuff.
 Like poisoning your enemies.
-For each level to end you need to rescue all the kids therein and take care of all the baddies out to scare your heart out or tear your dearly cherished limbs separate from your body.
+For each level to end, you need to rescue all the kids therein and take care of all the baddies out to scare your heart out or tear your dearly cherished limbs separate from your body.

-While advertised as a stealth game 2Dark is anything but.
-First, everywhere is generally so bare there is really nothing to hind behind.
-So, no matter your attempts the baddies will inevitably spot you anyways.
-Second, the game properly lives up to it’s name as everywhere is really so so dark you need to have your torch or lantern on at all times.
-That is unless you don’t wish to be playing hide and seek in the dark with nasty game characters out for your blood.
+While advertised as a stealth game, 2Dark is anything but.
+First, everywhere is generally so bare, there is really nothing to hind behind.
+So, no matter your attempts, the baddies will inevitably spot you anyways.
+Second, the game properly lives up to it’s name as everywhere is really so dark you need to have your torch or lantern on at all times.
+That is, unless you don’t wish to be playing hide and seek in the dark with nasty game characters out for your blood.
 And don’t even try aping any Ghost Recon-like creeping up on opponents to wring their necks with no one being the wiser.
 This is because it takes an ocean of patience plus a lakeful of concentration to get near enough to baddies to do them harm.
 And even if you do you are still unable to kill them off so what’s the point.
 Your best bet will always be to just try to sneak past while praying to whatever gods you worship that they don’t spot you.
-For if they do it’s essentially game over.
+For if they do, it’s essentially game over.